ThatCosmicStorm/Quartz/README.md

 - Do you notice how the unique ReadAbl spacing creates separate columns w/o any need for separators?
 #### II.C.2.
 Resignability
 - We can initialize a variable w/o the ability to be resigned.
-	- This is similar to immutability in Python, except we can assign this property whenever, wherever.
+	- This is similar to immutability in Python, except we can attach the Not Resignable property at any time to any Resignable variable.
 	- `-r` means Not Resignable.
 ```
 init :